IMO cyber security requirements

 No cyber risk section in the SMS

-Inspectors ask to see the CBS inventory.
-If it cannot be produced, or was last updated three years ago, this is a deficiency.
-The inventory must be current and must include software versions and firmware.
+Inspectors ask to see the digital systems inventory required by §3.5.2.2.
+If it cannot be produced, or was last updated years ago, this is a deficiency.
+The inventory must be current and include system interdependencies.

 Default or shared credentials on OT systems

-The response procedure must be documented, accessible to the ETO and Master without internet access, and the crew must be able to demonstrate they know it.
-A procedure that exists only on a shore-side server does not satisfy this requirement.
+§3.5.5.1 requires procedures for reporting incidents within required timeframes.
+The procedure must be accessible to the Master and ETO at sea without internet access, and crew must be able to demonstrate familiarity with it.

 Frequently asked questions